mounty1/JackRose/source/README.md

 # ARCHITECTURE

+- Suppression of logging by level.

+- Startup synchronisation:  deletion of removed rows.
+Mass-action.

+- Duplication of primary key?

 - Split:
   - normal operation/running: simple HTML + browser.
   - administration: will need something more sophisticated such as client side